taw10/crystfel/CONTRIBUTING.md

 Getting started
 ---------------

 Want to get involved with the CrystFEL project, but don't know where to start?
 Look for [issues tagged as "good first issue"](https://gitlab.desy.de/thomas.white/crystfel/-/issues?label_name%5B%5D=good+first+issue) or ["help wanted"](https://gitlab.desy.de/thomas.white/crystfel/-/issues?label_name%5B%5D=help+wanted).
-These issues are not necessarily easy, but they don't involve invasive changes to CrystFEL's guts and in fact some of them don't involve programming at all.
+These issues are not necessarily easy, but they don't involve invasive changes to CrystFEL's guts.
+In fact, some of them don't involve programming at all.

 Perhaps you're interested in translating CrystFEL into another language?
 Changes to CrystFEL to enable easy translation are planned.
 It would be helpful to know how much demand there is for this, as well as which languages might be added.
 Please get in touch if you're interested.